abormate/learnspace-devops-thingamajig/multi-cloud-projects/google-cloud-platform/cloud-engineer-learnspace/practice-exams/skills-boost-practice-exam-03.md

 5.
 You have a Cloud Run service with a database backend.
 You want to limit the number of connections to your database.
 What should you do?

+Initial:

+6.
+You want to view a description of your available snapshots using the command line interface (CLI).
+What gcloud command should you use?